ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 configuration, secret keys, the content of messages, and intermediate values) are shown in hexadecimal.
 The request and response here are minimal; the purpose of this example is to show the cryptographic operations.
-In this example, the client is configured with the Oblivious Relay Resource URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the Oblivious Gateway URI `https://example.com/oblivious/request`.
-The Target Resource URI, i.e., the resource the client ultimately wishes to query, is `https://example.com`.
+In this example, the Client is configured with the Oblivious Relay Resource URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the Oblivious Gateway URI `https://example.com/oblivious/request`.
+The Target Resource URI, i.e., the resource the Client ultimately wishes to query, is `https://example.com`.

 To begin the process, the Oblivious Gateway Resource generates a key pair.
 In this example the server chooses DHKEM(X25519, HKDF-SHA256) and generates